 Concert Tour Management and Live Audio Engineering

-As tour manager and live audio engineer (FOH and monitors) I have worked for numerous international touring acts, including George Fitzgerald, Maribou State, Maverick Sabre, The Pierces, All American Rejects, House of Pain, Machine Head, Nightmares On Wax, Pavement, Roots Manuva, Super Furry Animals, Skunk Anansie, and Squarepusher, to name but a few.
+As tour manager and live audio engineer (FOH and monitors) I have worked for numerous international touring acts, including Eric Prydz, George Fitzgerald, Maribou State, Maverick Sabre, The Pierces, All American Rejects, House of Pain, Machine Head, Nightmares On Wax, Pavement, Roots Manuva, Super Furry Animals, Skunk Anansie, and Squarepusher, to name but a few.

 I appreciate the evolution of the modern music artist, and the fact that many artists today are solo songwriters, producers and DJs, who rely on technology (and session musicians) to create their live show.
 This reliance on technology and other musicians to take the artist’s music from bedroom/studio to stage requires a great deal of technical and logistics planning – and can be very expensive.
 I have been part of many ‘studio-to-stage’ projects now, and so can advise on the most effective and financially viable method to create a memorable and sustainable live show.